johnridesabike/bikewalklife/posts/2020/12/mural-bike-ride-in-brunswick-ga.md

 An unfortunate side-effect of our pandemic era is that many community and cultural activities have been restricted to car drivers.
 From drive-throughs to curbside services, we've sidelined bicycle riders and pedestrians.
 But this isn't because picking up your food in a car is necessarily safer than on foot.
 This is an accident of our car-centric infrastructure.
 It's about time we offered activities for non-drivers too.

-Many people (including myself) go out and ride bicycles together for the sake of riding bicycles.
-That's great, but I think it's also important to have events with a bigger purpose beyond just the riding.
+Many people (including myself) go out and ride bicycles together just for the sake of riding bicycles.
+That's great, but it's also important to have events with a purpose beyond simply riding.